You are using an outdated browser.

 But there are three practical steps a Harris White House could take immediately to get the ball moving in the right direction.

-First, the Financial Stability Oversight Council (FSOC) ought to designate major insurance companies as systemically important financial institutions (SIFIs), which would subject them to supervision by the Federal Reserve (underscoring the importance of picking a Fed Chair that takes financial regulation seriously).
+First, the Financial Stability Oversight Council ought to designate major insurance companies as systemically important financial institutions, or SIFIs, which would subject them to supervision by the Federal Reserve (underscoring the importance of picking a Fed chair who takes financial regulation seriously).
 That’s probably the quickest way to assert greater federal oversight over the insurance industry.

-Second, the Treasury’s Federal Insurance Office (FIO) ought to establish a comprehensive and publicly accessible national database to monitor insurance market changes.
+Second, the Treasury’s Federal Insurance Office ought to establish a comprehensive and publicly accessible national database to monitor insurance market changes.
 The lack of such a database has left the public in the dark—information about today’s insurance trends is even more scarce than what regulators knew about mortgage lending before the 2008 financial crisis.
 Two years ago, the Federal Insurance Office proposed a robust data collection process.
-However, the National Association of Insurance Commissioners (NAIC), an industry-funded trade group that defends the existing system of state-led insurance oversight while setting minimal standards for state-level regulators, cried foul and later announced its plan to issue a separate data call.
-Even though the Office of Management and Budget had already approved a watered-down FIO proposal, enabling the Treasury office to proceed unilaterally, FIO and the NAIC agreed in March 2024 to move forward with a joint data collection process.
+However, the National Association of Insurance Commissioners, or NAIC, an industry-funded trade group that defends the existing system of state-led insurance oversight while setting minimal standards for state-level regulators, cried foul and later announced its plan to issue a separate data call.
+Even though the Office of Management and Budget had already approved a watered-down Federal Insurance Office proposal, enabling the Treasury office to proceed unilaterally, FIO and the trade group NAIC agreed in March 2024 to move forward with a joint data-collection process.

-Almost immediately, it was reported that insurance commissioners in multiple Republican-led jurisdictions—including the particularly high-risk states of Florida, Louisiana, and Texas—intended to limit or forgo participation, vindicating advocates’ warnings about the pitfalls of an NAIC-led data collection system.
-The NAIC hasn’t committed to making data available at the ZIP Code or census tract level, even though the latter is what’s required to precisely analyze climate risks and unfair discrimination.
-Fortunately, FIO can still use its subpoena authority to create a public database of insurance patterns akin to the mortgage lending database maintained by the Consumer Financial Protection Bureau.
+Almost immediately, it was reported that insurance commissioners in multiple Republican-led jurisdictions—including the particularly high-risk states of Florida, Louisiana, and Texas—intended to limit or forgo participation, vindicating advocates’ warnings about the pitfalls of a NAIC-led data collection system.
+The NAIC hasn’t committed to making data available at the zip code or census tract level, even though the latter is what’s required to precisely analyze climate risks and unfair discrimination.
+Fortunately, FIO can still use its subpoena authority to create a public database of insurance patterns akin to the mortgage-lending database maintained by the Consumer Financial Protection Bureau.
 This ought to be one of the first steps taken by a Harris administration.

 That ought to start now.
 Although Harris and Walz don’t yet have the power to do everything outlined above, they do have an opportunity to seize the narrative and convince people that the Democratic Party has a plan to help them weather the coming storms.
 Doing so could help Harris win the election itself.